practicalli/neovim/docs/using-neovim/search-replace/spectre.md

 # Spectre

+!!!
+WARNING "Not included in Astro 5 - see Grug-Far"

 ++spc++ ++"s"++ ++"s"++ to toggle Spectre (open/close) to search and replace tool.

 `?` for the Spectre key mappings